 The ROCCAT Elo 7.1 Air aren't Bluetooth-compatible.

-The ROCCAT Elo 7.1 Air have excellent non-Bluetooth wireless capability.
-Their USB-A wireless dongle allows for very low latency audio transmission, which is great for gaming or streaming video.
+The ROCCAT Elo 7.1 Air have okay non-Bluetooth wireless capability.
+Their USB-A wireless dongle has high latency, which could cause syncing issues between your audio and visuals.

 These over-ears aren't compatible with any wired connections.
 They come with a USB-C cable for charging.